aicenter/simod/README.md

 -->
 SiMoD is a simulation tool for Mobility-on-Demand (MoD) based on [AgentPolis](https://github.com/aicenter/agentpolis) traffic simulation framework developed by the [Smart Mobility group of AI Center, CTU, Prague](https://www.aic.fel.cvut.cz/research-areas/smart-mobility).
 It lets you build your own MoD system at a location of your choice.
 It is lightweight, highly customizable and it can run simulations with tens of thousands of vehicles and passengers with ease.

-However, SiMoD is a tool for researchers and engineers familiar with computer science.
-If you want a production-ready simulation tool check for example [SUMO](https://www.eclipse.org/sumo/).
+However, customizing SiMoD for your use case requires some programming sckills.
+If you want a more universal and estblished simulation tool check for example [SUMO](https://www.eclipse.org/sumo/).

 ![SiMoD simulation of MoD system on Manhattan](https://github.com/aicenter/simod/blob/master/simod_showcase.gif?raw=true) SiMoD simulation of MoD system on Manhattan (Speeded up 5 times)